|Did You Know?|

-AegisGuard™ products include the only radiation frequency shielding technology that deflects radiation emitted by products incorporating the Bluetooth, 3G, 4G and 5G standards.
+AegisGuard™ products include the only proven radiation frequency shielding technology that deflects radiation emitted by products incorporating Bluetooth, 3G, 4G, 5G, Bluetooth and Wi-Fi technologies.

 The Chairman of WTR, a wireless industry funded organization, had asked the Chairman of AT&T for assistance to inform consumers about the potential health risks associated with the use of cellular phones in 1999.